 They agreed to a deal with Germany at Munich in September 1938, brokered by the Italian dictator Benito Mussolini.
 The Sudetenland was occupied by Germany and, shortly afterwards, the whole of Czechoslovakia was seized.

 Finally accepting that Germany could not be appeased, Britain and France stepped up their military preparations and rearmament programmes.
 They also gave public guarantees to Poland, Hitler's next target.

 After signing a non-aggression pact with the Soviets, Hitler demanded territorial concessions from the Poles.
 These were refused and the Germans attacked on 1 September 1939.
 Two days later, Britain and France declared war.
 The Second World War had begun.

 On the eve of war, the British Army comprised 750,000 trained regulars and reservists in 50 regular and Territorial divisions.
 These divisions were stationed throughout the world.
 Over 50,000 soldiers were based in India and garrisons east of Suez.

 The British Expeditionary Force (BEF) dispatched to France in 1939 consisted of only 10 divisions.
-This was relatively small compared with those of other combatants.
+This was relatively small compared with the other combatants.
 But the British could also draw on additional divisions from Australia, Canada, South Africa, West Africa, East Africa and New Zealand.
 There were also around 200,000 men of the Indian Army stationed on the Indian subcontinent.

 During the 1920s and 1930s, British and French strategic concepts had stagnated.
 The generals expected to fight a future war in which defence rather than attack would dominate.
 They believed that set-piece battles would develop slowly and be dominated by infantry and artillery.